fhunleth/bbb-buildroot-fwup/README.md

 ## Installing

-Insert an SDCard on your PC and note where it appears under Linux.
-If the SDCard is automounted, make sure to `umount` everything that was mounted.
-Then run the following, but replace `/dev/sdc` with the path to the SDCard.
+Insert an SDCard on your PC and then run the following:

+    $ make burn-complete

+This uses `fwup` to write the image to the SDCard.
+If you're accustomed to using `dd(1)` to write images to an SDCard, it's almost the same thing except that it automatically finds the SDCard, unmounts it if necessary, and writes only what's necessary to the card to reduce the time it takes.
+If you'd like to run `dd`, you can still do so as follows:

-    $ sudo dd if=buildroot/output/images/bbb.img of=/dev/sdc bs=1M
+    $ sudo dd if=buildroot/output/images/raspberrypi.img of=/dev/sdc bs=1M

-Insert the SDCard into a BeagleBone Black, and watch it boot over the serial port.
+Insert the SDCard into a Raspberry Pi, and watch it boot over the serial port.
 Log in as `root`.

 # On device firmware update